stefansbv/planned-copy/README.md

 The main commands:
 * install - Install the configuration files (copy files and set permissions);
 * sync    - Synchronize the configuration files (copy back to the repo);
 * check   - Compare the repository files with the installed versions;

-Additional commands:
+Additional helper and info commands:
 * config  - Configure the application;
 * repo    - Manage the repository (clone only for now);
 * resu    - Manage the resource config files (create/update);
 * diff    - Run a diff utility on the repo files and the installed versions;
+* list    - Print a list of the projects in the repository;
+* version - Print the current version;

 Quick Usage